cloudflare/cloudflare-docs/products/magic-transit/src/content/about/probe-construction.md

 <Aside type='note' header='Note'>

 Cloudflare edge servers may be able to reach the origin infrastructure from some locations at a given time but not others.
-This occurs because Cloudflare does not synchronize health checks among edge servers and because the Internet is not homogenous.
+This occurs because Cloudflare does not synchronize health checks among edge servers and because the Internet is not homogeneous.

 As a result, tunnel health may be in different states in different parts of the world at the same time.
 In this example, both tunnels could receive traffic simultaneously, even though Tunnel 1 has priority over Tunnel 2.